 - Avoidance of jail time and/or $10,000+ fines (your Canadian investments might be considered offshore tax evasion)

-Of course the tax benefit won’t matter if Canada is still taxing your worldwide income, and that’s the first thing you need to check:
+Of course the tax benefit won’t matter if Canada is still taxing your worldwide income, and that’s the next thing you need to check:

 Determine if you will remain a Canadian resident for tax purposes